iterative/dvc.org/static/docs/command-reference/init.md

 ## Description

-After DVC initialization, a new directory `.dvc/` will be created with `config` and `.gitignore` files, and <abbr>cache</abbr> directory.
-These files and directories are hidden from users in general, as you don't need to interact with these files directly.
+After DVC initialization, a new directory `.dvc/` will be created with the `config` and `.gitignore` files, as well as `cache/` directory.
+These files and directories are hidden from users in general, as there's no need to interact with them directly.
 See
 [DVC Files and Directories](/doc/user-guide/dvc-files-and-directories) to learn more.